hwdsl2/openvpn-install/README.md

 Advanced: Auto install using custom options.
 </summary>

-Advanced users can auto install OpenVPN using custom options, by providing a Bash "here document" as input to the setup script.
+Advanced users can auto install OpenVPN using custom options, by specifying command-line options when running the script.
+For more details, see the next section "view usage information for the OpenVPN script".

+Alternatively, you may provide a Bash "here document" as input to the setup script.
 This method can also be used to provide input to manage users after install.

 First, install OpenVPN interactively using custom options, and write down all your inputs to the script.